CorundumCore/corundumcore.github.io/about.markdown

 permalink: /about/
 ---

-Hi, my name is Ruby Sullivan, and my pronouns are she/they.
-I am a transgender software engineer, streamer, and tech educator living in the Greater Rochester Area of Upstate New York.
+Hi, my name is Ruby C. Sullivan, and my pronouns are she/they.
+I am a transgender software engineer and streamer in Western New York.
 I am an alumnus of the [Rochester Institute of Technology][rit] and [Computer Science House][csh].

 My current focuses are in web development and broadcast graphics, and I've